petershin/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/application-metrics.md

 ### Accessing Dynatrace

-Now you can access Dynatrace's advanced performance monitoring from the DXP Cloud console:
+Now you can access Dynatrace's advanced performance monitoring from the Liferay Cloud console:

 1. Navigate to a production environment.